-My adoptive parents were residential social workers and so I’ve always known and worked with people with physical and learning disabilities.
+My adoptive parents were residential social workers and so I’ve always known and worked with people with moderate to severe physical and learning disabilities.
 When I was at uni, Ross and I used to take groups of adults who lived in my Mum’s care home on holiday.
 This photo was taken on a holiday in Scotland, in the same place where our whole family stayed when we were kids.

 Michael was one of our longest-standing residents.
 He could be very loving and had a wicked sense of humour, but he was stubborn as a mule, and could fly into a fury if you asked him to do something he wasn’t keen on.
 He loved to spend entire days copying words and letters out of books, and his favourite thing to watch on TV was nature documentaries – he loved animals.

-Like many men of his age with Downs Syndrome, Michael spent many years in a hospital.
+Like many men of his age with Down Syndrome, Michael spent many years in a hospital.
 His speech was poor because he was born at a time when it was thought ‘kinder’ to remove the teeth of people with Downs rather than subject them to the trauma of dental care.
 But he was able to communicate, using a combination of sounds and Makaton sign language.

 Michael was very happy, but he looked and sounded different to most people.
 When you knew him, it was easy to forget about, but strangers would often stare.
 But what used to upset me far more than that was when people would steer their children away from us in the supermarket, or tell their children not to look.